 Error or mistake in royalty return

 A Contractor shall notify the Secretary-General promptly of any error in calculation or mistake of fact in connection with a royalty return or payment of a royalty.
+[Failure by a Contractor to notify the Secretary-General shall attract a penalty.]

 Regulation 70